GLOBAL MARKETS-Asian shares higher as dollar retreats, risk events abound

 By Stella Qiu

+The U.S. dollar extended declines for the third straight day, retreating on the Japanese yen, euro and sterling.

+The optimism in share markets looks set to extend to Europe, with the pan-region Euro Stoxx 50 futures STXEc1 0.4% higher.
+S&P 500 futures ESc1 rose 0.2%, while Nasdaq futures NQc1 increased 0.3%.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.9% in early trade, edging closer to a three-month high hit earlier in the week.
-For the week, it was also set to rise 0.9%.
+In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 1.1%, edging closer to a three-month high hit earlier in the week.
+For the week, it was also set to rise 1.1%.

 U.S. monthly consumer inflation data is also due next week, with economists forecasting inflation likely slowed slightly to 8.0% in November from a year earlier, compared with 8.2% in October.